SurabhiGupta17/FaceDetection/README.md

 # FaceDetection
-Building a face detection system using OpenCV and Python.
+I am building a face detection system using OpenCV and Python.